usedhondacivic/FAST-ROBOTS-2023/webpage_gen/posts/lab_11/content.md

 return ret_tof, bearings
 ```

-I found on average the closest reading was less than half a degree from the target angle.
-This is more than close enough, as gyroscope drift and misalignment contribute considerably more.
+I found that the closest reading was less than half a degree from the target angle on average.
+This is more than close enough, as gyroscope drift and misalignment contribute considerably more error.
 This approach has the added benefit of allowing me to edit the reading spacing without re-flashing the Artemis.

 ## Results